Carrot Cake Recipe

 - Finished frosted cake should keep for 3-4 days in refrigerator

-- Frosted or unfrosted cakes may be frozen up to 2 months.
+- Unfrosted cakes may be frozen up to 2 months.
 Thaw overnight in fridge and allow to come to room temperature for best flavor.

 - Cool the unfrosted cakes in refrigerator for up to 15 minutes before attempting to frost